 The Cathedral of Notre-Dame-de-l’Assomption is a Gothic cathedral in Clermont-Ferrand, the historic capital of the Auvergne.
 Work began in 1248 in the centre of the city of Clermont.
 It is the first example of the use of Volvic stone in architecture.
 In the second half of the 19th century, the architect Eugène Viollet-le-Duc renovated, particularly the western façade.

 Cathédrale Notre-Dame-de-l’Assomption in Montauban

 The construction of the Notre-Dame-de-l’Assomption cathedral in Montauban (Occitanie) followed the revocation of the Edict of Nantes in 1685.
 Louis XIV ordered its construction to mark the presence of royal power and Catholicism in a traditionally Protestant city.
-The foundation stone of the new cathedral was laid on 10 April 1692, and the solemn consecration of the cathedral took place on 1 November 1739.
+The foundation stone of the new cathedral was laid on 10 April 1692, and the solemn consecration took place on 1 November 1739.